flatcar-archive/flatcar-docs/os/booting-on-exoscale.md

 </div>
 7. Create your instance

-Unlike other Exoscale images where the root password is randomly set at startup, Flatcar Linux does not have password logon activated.
-You will need to [configure your public key with Exoscale][exo-keys-docs] in order to login to the Flatcar Linux instances or to specify external keys using cloud-config.
+Unlike other Exoscale images where the root password is randomly set at startup, Flatcar Container Linux does not have password logon activated.
+You will need to [configure your public key with Exoscale][exo-keys-docs] in order to login to the Flatcar Container Linux instances or to specify external keys using cloud-config.

-## Using Flatcar Linux
+## Using Flatcar Container Linux

 Now that you have a machine booted it is time to play around.
-Check out the [Flatcar Linux Quickstart][quick-start] guide or dig into [more specific topics][docs].
+Check out the [Flatcar Container Linux Quickstart][quick-start] guide or dig into [more specific topics][docs].

 [quick-start]: quickstart.md
 [docs]: https://docs.flatcar-linux.org